Skip to navigation Skip to content

 • the customer has regained qualification/payability within 13 weeks of their payment ceasing

-To restore all payments other than Carer Allowance on the Benefit Action (BA) screen:
+To restore all other payments, on the Benefit Action (BA) screen:

 • select payment type in the Service Reason field and 'RES' in the Action field